Ittyompa/buglog/README.md

 # Buglog

 Buglog can be described as a simple semi-distributed chatting service.
-It is a transparent network which allows people to talk over the internet.
+It is a transparent network which allows Linux users to talk over the internet only using the terminal.

 ## Authors